maximvdberg/reasamplomatic5000-multi/readme.md

 ## Dependencies and Installation

 You need to install `reapy` and `tkinter` for the program to work.
 To install `reapy`, see the instructions over [here](https://github.com/RomeoDespres/reapy#installation).
-Make sure you have Python installed and that it is detected by REAPER. `tkinter` can be installed through pip (use `pip install tkinter`).
+Make sure you have Python installed and that it is detected by REAPER. `tkinter` should be installed by default.

-For MIDI support, you need `mido` and `rtmidi` as well.
-All should be available through pip (use `pip install mido rtmidi`).
+For MIDI support, you need `mido` and `python-rtmidi` as well.
+All should be available through pip (use `pip install mido python-rtmidi`).

 ## Usage notes